Blog post

 Elsewhere, the same study found that 43% of those questioned said they will also be relying heavily on reskilling existing staff in the next 12 months to meet their talent needs.
 This is a great opportunity to obtain the vital skills required to support strategic goals while simultaneously retaining capable employees who are keen to explore different career paths.
 Again, a skills-based approach will dramatically improve the chances of success.

-Because skills-based organisations understand both the blend of technical and behavioural skills required for success in a role, as well as the skills that each employee possesses, they can quickly and accurately match individuals to opportunities for a much higher rate of reskilling success.
+Because skills-based organisations understand both the blend of technical and behavioural skills required for success in a role, as well as the skills that each employee possesses, they can quickly and accurately match individuals to opportunities for a much higher rate of reskilling success

 By embracing a skills-based model, leaders are discovering a previously broader landscape of highly valuable skills that can support their organisations’ talent management strategies for the coming year.